-Once a short list is obtain, either by creating hand graphs or by using Jigsaw then each possible set of angles can be considered for not only the timing of the events but most importunely the nature of the events as compared to the nature and symbolism of the astrological event.
+Once a short list is obtained either by creating hand graphs or by using JigSaw, then each possible set of angles can be considered for not only the timing of the events but, most importantly, the nature of the events as compared to the nature and symbolism of the astrological event.
 For example:

-The Gemini rising chart - When Pluto conjunct IC the Korean War occurred and when Neptune conjunct Descendant the Vietnam War ended in defeat for the USA.
-When Uranus conjunct descendant the USA purchased Hawaii and then when Uranus formed a conjunction to the IC they brought Alaska.
+The Gemini rising chart: When Pluto conjuncted the IC, the Korean War occurred, and when Neptune conjuncted the Descendant, the Vietnam War ended in defeat for the USA.
+When Uranus conjuncted the Descendant, the USA purchased Hawaii, and then when Uranus formed a conjunction to the IC, they bought Alaska.

-The Libra rising Chart - When Neptune conjunct Descendant Lincoln assassinated.
-When transiting Uranus on the Descendant was the timing of the 1930's stock market crash.
+The Libra rising Chart: When Neptune conjuncted the Descendant, Lincoln was assassinated.
+Transiting Uranus on the Descendant timed the 1930s stock market crash.

-One can see that there is a very strong case for the Gemini rising chart for the USA however this article is not a detailed study of that countries chart but rather I have just used the USA as an introduction to this method of rectification.
+One can see that there is a very strong case for the Gemini rising chart for the USA.
+However, this article is not a detailed study of that country's chart.
+Rather, I have simply used the USA as an introduction to this method of rectification.

-Other uses of these Graphs.
+Other Uses of these Graphs.

 There are many other uses of the graphs apart from rectification.
-You may know your birth time but when you plot the graph you acquire a peak that does not make sense of your chart.
-This point may not fit any known astrological point but the what you have found is a peak or rather zodiac degree that is sensitive to transit.
+You may know your birth time, but when you plot the graph you acquire a peak that does not make sense of your chart.
+This point may not fit any known astrological point, but what you have found is a peak or rather zodiac degree that is sensitive to transits.

-You may have a list of dates of times that you have been lucky.
+You may have a list of dates or times when you have been lucky.
 By plotting those dates on a graph in the same manner as for rectification, you will find the sensitive points in your chart for transits which bring luck.
-I know of a jockey that has plotted all his wins into a graph, so now he can watch for planets reaching his key peak degrees and know when he is likely to have his winning patches.
+I know of a jockey who has plotted all his wins onto a graph, so now he can watch for planets reaching his key peak degrees and know when he is likely to have his winning patches.
 The uses are endless, with rectification being just one of the graph's functions.